 A mutant character, once their generation is otherwise complete, may add a +1 CS to their Endurance rank, and a +1 CS to any power rank they choose.

 Reanimates were normal human beings their entire lives - well, physically at any rate.
 However, they eventually died... and instead of the normal biological processes taking over at that point, they suddenly lurched back to life - with incredible powers, no less!
 Such an individual is not undead, but instead has inexplicably seen their spark of life reignited somehow.

 Generally, a mundane death won't be enough to cause a character to come back as a reanimate.
 People are shot and stabbed and have heart attacks all the time, but you don't hear about them waking up in the morgue - not that often, at any rate.
 No, a reanimate is usually the result of a formerly normal character dying in a spectacular fashion, often involving freakish chemicals or exotic forms of energy.

 After a reanimate's character generation is otherwise done, he or she may add a +1 CS to both their Psyche score and one power of their choice.

 Random (Dice Roll) Method

-Bear in mind that textbook characters have access to hyperkinetic ability ranks, if your Judge allows their use.
+If your Judge allows their use, textbook characters have access to hyperkinetic ability ranks.
 When this is the case, substitute table C for table B, and table E for table D where applicable (though disregard hyperhexhaustive results).
 If hyperkinetic ranks are desired but cannot be rolled, they can always be adopted as a character enhancement (as they are not applied to powers; see below).